So you’re in love with bamboo, and you just can’t get enough of it? Welcome to the club.

 I’m guessing there are well over a hundred varieties of bamboo on the property, but it’s hard to say.
 For the most part, the various groves are very well labeled with little markers, which can be very rewarding for more horticulturally curious bamboo lover like myself.
 But eventually, even I reach the saturation point and lose count.
 Anyway, if you happen to fall in love with a certain strain of bamboo, you can take some home in a pot, because it’s all for sale.

 Boasting the largest collection of temperate bamboos in the United States, the Bamboo Garden Nursery occupies more than 20 acres in a beautiful woodland setting, just outside of Portland, Oregon.
 The garden operates as a nursery, with hundred of varieties of bamboo for sale, but it’s also open to the public.
 In addition to the outdoor groves, there are numerous greenhouses on the premises.
 Spend a couple hours and you can expect to see some interesting wildlife among the bamboo as well.

 Today the leafy menagerie includes about 300 varieties, making it one of the most diversified bamboo collections on earth.
-(Experts put the total number of bamboo species somewhere between 1200 and 2000.)
-Wander about 80+ acres of bamboo groves and soak up the serenity as you bathe in the glory of this amazing plant.
+(Experts put the total number of bamboo species somewhere between 1,200 and 2,000.)
+Wander about the 80+ acres of bamboo groves and soak up the serenity as you bathe in the glory of this amazing plant.
 They even have a bamboo hedge labyrinth, so you can truly get lost.
 (The labyrinth kept my 6-year-old busy for a solid hour.)

 Not necessarily one of the most impressive groves of bamboo, no must-see list of botanical gardens would be complete without mentioning the Royal Botanic Garden of Kew, which covers a tremendous 326 acres and calls itself the home of a mind-boggling 8.3 million plant and fungal herbarium specimens.
 For an enhanced sense of tranquility, the bamboo garden lies hidden in a quiet corner between the lake and the Rhododendron Dell.
 In addition to the several resplendent stands of bamboo, you’ll also find some prehistoric ginkgo trees and a traditional Japanese farmhouse.
 Keep an eye out for the local dragonfly population as well.